“. . .so in Christ we who are many form one body, and each member belongs to all the others.” Romans 12:5

 Kids’ Program

 PRESCHOOL CHILDREN, ages 2-5, will enjoy a fun day of activities, snacks, Bible activities, and games just for them!
 Kids should wear comfortable clothes and shoes appropriate for outdoor activities and crafts.
-The preschool kids will be led by the amazing preschool staff at First Christian Church Florissant.
+The preschool kids will be led by the amazing preschool staff at Christ First Church Florissant.

 Hotels